kongware/ftor/README.md

 - [ ] introduce row polymorphism
 - [ ] incorporate Promise type
 - [ ] incorporate Iterator/Generator types
-- [ ] explore a special effect data type
+- [ ] explore a special effect type
 - [ ] add higher-rank types
 - [ ] add kind system
 - [ ] add higher kinded types

-## Differences to _Flow_/_TypeScrip_
+## Differences to _Flow_ and _TypeScrip_

 ftor...

 * is a run-time type checker that cannot provide the same soundness as static type systems can do
 * focuses on parametric and row polymorphism<sup>1</sup> and thus doesn't support subtyping
-* pursues a nominal typing strategy, because this kind of typing is more sound than structural typing<sup>2</sup>
+* pursues mainly a nominal type strategy, because this kind of typing is more sound than structural typing<sup>2</sup>
 * strongly relies on the functional paradigm

 <sub><sup>1</sup>also known as static duck typing</sub>

 <sub><sup>2</sup>Nominal typing means that types are distinguished by name rather than by structure</sub>

 ## Pluggable

 ftor doesn't ship with a compiler that removes the typing information from your code base.
 Instead your code remains as-is and the type system is merely disabled as soon as you're done with the development stage.
 To ensure good performance, ftor is designed to have the smallest possible footprint when it is not active.

 You may now be worried that your packages are bloated with useless type logic.
-However, most of the additional logic consists of type annotations, which have a self-documenting character.
+However, most of the additional information consists of type annotations, which have a self-documenting character.
 So the extra bytes are worth it.

 While ftor's API supports you in not creating dependencies to the type system, it cannot prevent you from doing so.
 So please keep an eye on that.